VCS (Visible Content Store) is the default storage engine for Nuxeo documents.

 CREATE TRIGGERfor the given name, and that an attempt to detect whether it is already present to avoid re-creation should be done.
 This is used when DDL is dumped through

 The following boolean variables are predefined by Nuxeo and the various database dialects, and may be used in

 emptyResult: true if the previous

 #TEST:statement returned no row,

-fulltextEnabled: true if fulltext is enabled in the repository configuration,
+fulltextEnabled: true if full-text is enabled,

 clusteringEnabled: true if clustering is enabled,

 aclOptimizationsEnabled: true if ACL optimizations are enabled,

 pathOptimizationsEnabled: true if path optimizations are enabled,

 softDeleteEnabled: true if soft delete is enabled,